-The 2024-2025 Capital Improvement Program (CIP) budget and 2024-2029 CIP Plan are presented here.
-The 2024-2025 Capital Improvement Program (CIP) Budget and 2024-2029 CIP Plan reflects the same strategic foundation that guided the development of the proposed 2024-2025 operating budget.
+The following recommendation for the proposed 2024-2025 Capital Improvement Program (CIP) budget and 2024-2029 CIP Plan are presented for your review.
+The proposed 2024-2025 Capital Improvement Program (CIP) Budget and 2024-2029 CIP Plan reflects the same strategic foundation that guided the development of the proposed 2024-2025 operating budget.
 It also demonstrates an ongoing commitment to better align with Ramsey County's vision, mission, goals, and values.